cloud-bulldozer/browbeat/ansible/README.md

 ```
 # ansible-playbook -i hosts browbeat/adjustment-workers.yml -e "workers=8"
 ```
-Nova and Keystone will be running 8 workers per service.
+Openstack services will be running 8 workers per service.

 To modify number of workers each service is running and ensure Keystone is deployed in eventlet:
 ```